Police search for person who shot up a home in Lumberton, critically injuring a child

-LUMBERTON, NC (WBTW) – Police are searching for the person who shot up a home in Lumberton, injuring a child who is in life-threatening condition.
+LUMBERTON, NC (WBTW) – Police are searching for the person who shot up a home in Lumberton, injuring a child.

 Officers say they responded to a call at about 11:07 p.m. on Wednesday on Cheryl Drive and found a 15-year-old had been shot.
 Someone had struck the home several times by gunfire.

 The 15-year-old was transported to Southeastern Regional Medical Center for treatment.
-The child was later sent to another facility for additional treatment.
+The child was treated and later released from the hospital.

 There were other people in the home at the time of the shooting, however no other injuries were reported.